maohuanzhu01/credibility_assessment/README.md

 Simple Flask application to evaluate a Transition Plan PDF against a list of questions using the OpenAI API.
 Results are scored according to the answers returned by the model.
+The included web interface now uses [Bootstrap](https://getbootstrap.com/) for a cleaner look.

 ## Setup